 Supervision and control of the EB remain with the BoD.
-The authorities and responsibilities of the two bodies are governed by the Articles of Association and the Organization Regulations of UBS AG with their annexes.
+The authorities and responsibilities of the two bodies are governed by the Articles of Association and the Organization Regulations of UBS AG.

-9.1 Board of Directors
+9.1.
+Board of Directors

-The BoD consists of at least five and no more than twelve members.
-All the members of the BoD are elected individually by the AGM for a term of office of one year, which expires after the completion of the next AGM.
+The BoD consists of between 5 and 12 members.
+All the members of the BoD are elected individually by the shareholders at the AGM for a term of office of one year, which expires after the completion of the next AGM.
 Shareholders also elect the Chairman upon proposal of the BoD.